hoch/spiral-gistloader/README.md

 # spiral-gistloader

-A Polymer element that accesses/displays gists by URL (Polymer 1.0).
+- For Polymer 1.0

+This element displays a list of gists as a menu when a valid gist URL is provided.
+The code can be accessed when a menu item clicked.